julianperrott/WowClassicGrindBot/README.md

 Copy it into the \Json\MPQ folder (e.g. C:\WowClassicGrindBot\Json\MPQ)

+For TBC you have to download expansion.MPQ (1.8Gb) can get here: https://mega.nz/file/7ZwAVaQI#L0qvvU1uuRPFY5jGBErKaVpzmJQ4JhOv3nOrkQ-ppbQ and copy next to the common-2.MPQ file.

 ## 4. Build the bot

 You will probably already have Visual Studio or Visual Studio Code installed.
 You need to build the bot using either one of them, or use powershell.